xalaida/laravel-nuxt-docker/api/README.md

 ## To Do List

 - [ ] use php.ini-development & php.ini-production from base php image
-- [ ] configure xdebug for testing environment
-- [ ] replace octane watcher with `docker compose watch`, enable for app, queue, schedule
+- [ ] replace octane watcher with `docker compose watch` for app, queue, schedule services